ms/buildtogether.tech/tooling/index.md

 <div class="callout" markdown="1">

-### Punchcards once again
+### Stuck in the punchcard era

-As we noted in <span x="using-git"/>, programming is still stuck in the punchcard era: we still insist that source code be represented as lines of characters that are drawn one-for-one on the screen.  <span g="wysiwyg">WYSIWYG</span> editors like Microsoft Word did away with this model decades ago; they store the file in a machine-friendly format and then render it in a human-friendly way.
+In many ways, programming is still stuck in the punchcard era: we still insist that source code be represented as lines of characters that are drawn one-for-one on the screen.  <span g="wysiwyg">WYSIWYG</span> editors like Microsoft Word did away with this model decades ago; they store the file in a machine-friendly format and then render it in a human-friendly way.
 There's no reason we couldn't do the same with programs.
-There's no reason we shouldn't be able to draw a diagram directly in our source code like we can in a Google Doc.
+There's no reason we shouldn't be able to draw a diagram directly in our source code like we can in a Google Doc;
+if you are looking for a project to tackle, this would be a good one.

 </div>